-Exercise #9.
-Sylvia has an investment account that shows a balance of $2,523.50 on January 1, 2016.
-She wants to make five withdrawals of $700 each on December 31 of years 2016 through 2020.
-Sylvia wants the account to have a balance of $0 on December 31, 2020.
+Sylvia has an investment account that shows a balance of $2,523.50 on January 1, 2023.
+She wants to make five withdrawals of $700 each on December 31 of years 2023 through 2027.
+Sylvia wants the account to have a balance of $0 on December 31, 2027.
 In order to proceed with her plans, what annual interest rate does Sylvia need on her account, assuming that annual interest earnings are added to the principal on December 31 of each year?

 Calculation of Exercise #9 using the PVOA Table

 The interest rate for the ordinary annuity described above can be computed with the following equation:

 Let's review this calculation.
 We insert into the equation the components that we know: the present value, payment amount, and the number of periods.
 In line four, we calculate our factor to be 3.605.
 We now know both the PVOA factor (3.605) and the number of years (n = 5).
 We go to the PVOA Table and look across the n = 5 row until we come to the factor 3.605.
 Tracking up the column, we see that the factor is in the column with the heading of 12%.
 Since the periods in question are annual periods, the answer of i = 12% means the investment has to earn 12% per year.